 4. Sticky Password

 The secure cloud-encrypted syncing options protect the data between two devices over a wireless connection.
-It also supports various browser for desktops like Yandex, Pale Moon, and SeaMonkey.
-However, for the mobile device, options are limited.
+It also supports various browsers for desktops like Yandex, Pale Moon, and SeaMonkey.
+However, for mobile devices, options are limited.

-You can sign in from the traditional method as well as using Face ID and fingerprint.
-Sticky password provides professional service at best simple manner and makes it a strong choice for novice businesses.
+You can sign in from the traditional method as well as using your Face ID and fingerprint.
+Sticky Password provides professional service in the best simple manner and makes it a strong choice for novice businesses.

 Another reliable name in password manager tools is 1Password.
 It stores all your id and password along with generating a strong password for your every account.

 The tool is for sure secure.
 No, I do not say this… The developers of this tool are saying it.
-Even they are ready to offer $100000 price who could break it.
-With this one time purchase app, you can sync your data locally, sync the information between PCs via some convenient methods like Dropbox, iCloud, or other.
+Even if they are ready to offer a $100000 price who could break it?
+With this one-time purchase app, you can sync your data locally, and sync the information between PCs via some convenient methods like Dropbox, iCloud, or others.
 It does not provide any free version and has a limited syncing option for a one-time purchase.

 Recommended: Best iOS Emulator for Android

-Blur is not only managed password but with it, this password keeper for Android can create instant virtual credit card number, provide the private number and many more.
-In short, it is all in one app to protect your password, payments, and privacy.
+Blur is not only managed passwords but with it, this password keeper for Android can create instant virtual credit card numbers, provide the private number and many more.
+In short, it is an in-one app to protect your password, payments, and privacy.

 It is built with a secure password manager foundation with some unique features.
-I think this is the single product which combined all such features in one platform.
+I think this is the single product that combined all such features in one platform.

-It offers two storage option, one is cloud-based storage, and another one is local storage.
-Apart from this, it also has usual password capture, autofill password, and password generator.
+It offers two storage options, one is cloud-based storage, and another one is local storage.
+Apart from this, it also has the usual password capture, autofill password, and password generator.
 Its digital wallet concept makes it unique.
-Here you can communicate with others with protecting your identity.
-You can create a single time use password.
+Here you can communicate with others by protecting your identity.
+You can create a single-time use password.

-By this way, you do not need to reveal the real card number for any transaction.
+In this way, you do not need to reveal the real card number for any transaction.
 The same is true for the phone number.
 It keeps your real number private.
-The base price of this product starts at $39/year.
-The unlimited monthly charges $14.99 and yearly unlimited charges $99.
+The base price of this product starts at $39/per year.
+The unlimited monthly charges are $14.99 and the yearly unlimited charges are $99.

 7. True Key

-Another name in the list of best password manager app is True Key.
+Another name in the list of best password manager apps is True Key.
 Intel acquired it in 2014.
 It provides a master password with biometrics.
-It allows you to sign in with facial recognition or fingerprint, so you do not have to depend only traditional password.
+It allows you to sign in with facial recognition or fingerprint, so you do not have to depend only on traditional password.

 Whenever you login into the new app, it will generate a new password and save the information in the database.
 It will also sign out from the app automatically and reset the master password.
 The time frame and master password both change according to your convenience.

-There are also has options like credit cards, store addresses, driver’s license numbers, memberships, and more.
+There are also options like credit cards, store addresses, driver’s license numbers, memberships, and more.

-EnPass works on almost all device, including an Android device.
-It also has a portable version that lives on the USB drive.
+EnPass works on almost all devices, including Android devices.
+It also has a portable version that lives on a USB drive.
 The pricing is appealing.
 Instead of paying per month, pay $9.99 one time for each mobile.
 The desktop version is free.